-The Parties to CITES (1979-2018) have subsequently approved international trade of many national programs, throughout the world.
+The Parties to CITES (1979-2018) have subsequently approved international trade for many national programs, throughout the world.
 Crocodilians are now conserved, managed and used sustainably in many countries.
-Furthermore, CITES has introduced traceability measures and controls that exceed those for many other species in gthe Appendices of CITES.
+Furthermore, CITES has introduced traceability measures and controls that exceed those for many other species listed on the Appendices of CITES.